 Qigong Tai Chi Twins

-We start on the December 21 and we go to February 7.
+Furthermore we will do the Kidney Stroke self-massage, which is very like the Water Wheel itself, in its action and its cleansing and energizing of the water.We start in December, and we go to February.
 Early in February, the Wood energy of Spring, almost invisible at this point, starts deep below ground and will begin to utilize that beautiful stored water qi, enough so that we can work and heal and play and be healthy all year long.